-Knowing how your digital properties (websites, apps) are used is critical to understanding how your brand is interacted with, and what can be done to improve the user experience and ultimately improve the property's performance.
+Knowing how your digital properties are used is critical to understanding brand interaction, and what can be done to improve the user experience and ultimately improve performance.

-Current tracking techniques are highly sophisticated and are able to track a variety of behaviours, including where users click, where users scroll to, how much of a video is viewed, what filters are used, what drives a conversion, what is a barrier to conversion, which can result in rich data and real user insight.
+Current tracking techniques are sophisticated and able to track a variety of behaviours, including where a click occurs, scroll to & from, how much of a video is viewed, what filters are used, what drives a conversion, what is a barrier to conversion, and anything else you can think of (and probably some you can’t) which can result in rich data and real user insight.

-As a freelance analyst I've held my Google Analytics certification for 5+ years, and have been active with Google Tag Manager for 4+ years.
-Throughout the years I have worked on the definition and implementation of numerous tagging campaigns for global ecommerce properties and SMEs.
+As an ecommerce business analyst I’ve held my Google Analytics certification for 5+ years, and have been active with Google Tag Manager for 4+ years.
+I have worked on the definition and implementation of numerous tagging campaigns for global ecommerce properties and SMEs.

-I follow a tried and tested method on analytics projects with the following steps: understanding the business goal that the website is fulfilling, e.g. selling product, generating leads etc, devising the tagging plan, creating a measurement framework, implementing the tagging plan with Google Analytics & Google Tag Manager, testing the implementation, then rolling into production.
+I follow a tried and tested method on analytics projects with the following steps: understanding the business goal, e.g. acquiring new or retaining existing customer; devising the tagging plan, creating a measurement framework, implementing through Google Analytics & Google Tag Manager, testing the implementation, then rolling into production.

 In addition to the implementation of behavioural tracking, I am adept in migrating all 1st & 3rd party tags into tag management solutions; such as social, remmarketing, affiliate, and converison tracking tags.

 Google Analytics can be incredibly complex and whilst the customer facing website evolves, the behaviour tracking may not necessarily keep in step.